Positselski duality in $\infty$-categories: Positselski duality

 \section{Positselski duality}

-Classical Positselski duality, usually called the co-contra correspondence, is an adjunction between comodules and contramodules over a $R$-coalgebra $C$, where $R$ is an algebra over a field $k$.
+Classical Positselski duality, usually referred to as the comodule-contramodule correspondence, is an adjunction between comodules and contramodules over a discrete $R$-coalgebra $C$, where $R$ is an algebra over a field $k$.
 In particular, the categories involved are abelian, which makes some constructions easier.
-For example, the monoidal structure on $\Mod_R$ induces monoidal structures on $\Comod_C$ via the relative tensor construction---given by a certain equalizers.
+For example, the monoidal structure on $\Mod_R$ induces monoidal structures on $\Comod_C$ via the relative tensor construction---given by a certain equalizer.
 For $\infty$-categories the relative tensor construction is more complicated, as we need the monoidal structure to behave well with all higher coherencies, as mentioned in \cref{rm:monoidal-structure-comodules}.
 We can, however, restrict our attention to a certain type of coalgebra, fixing these issues.
 This also puts us in the setting we are interested in regarding local duality---see \cref{ssec:local-duality}.